Singletary, Cook lead way as Bills beat Bears for AFC East

 Chicago’s Cairo Santos kicked a field goal early in the fourth quarter that Nicholas Morrow set up by picking off an ill-advised pass.
 Allen scored from the 4 with just under four minutes remaining and threw a 13-yard TD to Dawson Knox with about a minute to play.

 Allen finished with 172 yards, two TD passes and two interceptions while facing a short-handed secondary.
-He broke the tie with Marino when he hit Gabe Davis with a 19-yarder in the first quarter for his 172nd scoring pass.
+Allen broke the tie with Marino when he hit Gabe Davis with a 19-yarder in the first quarter.
+He now has 174 touchdowns – 135 passing, 38 rushing and one receiving.

 Stefon Diggs caught just two passes for 26 yards.
 He wasn’t targeted in the first two quarters even though the Bears placed top cornerback Jaylon Johnson (ring finger) on Friday.